Kolkir/mlcpp/polynomial_regression_gpu/README.md

 	x *= scale;
 	y *= scale;
 	```
 	Here you can see the example of a dynamic broadcasting.
-To make additional polynomial components I just
+To make additional polynomial components I just raise to power each

 4. **Generating new data for testing model predictions**